- 1 What is Quinoa?

-- Quinoa is a complete protein which means it contains all the 9essential amino acids which our body can not produce and thus need to come from food only.
-Other than protein, it is also rich in fibre, Vitamin B and iron.
+- It is a complete protein which means it contains all the 9 essential amino acids which our body can not produce and thus need to come from food only.

-- Quinoa is available in more than 100 varieties but red, black and white are the most common ones.
+- It is available in more than 100 varieties but red, black and white are the most common ones.
 Of these also, white quinoa is the most popular one.

 To make a quinoa salad, first of all, it is cooked.
 Now you can cook it in boiling water or pressure cook it.
 I prefer the latter method as it is quick and hassle-free.
 Thereafter, saute veggies and mix boiled quinoa to it.
 Adjust seasoning and that's it.